NoSoul/CSAPP2e-Practice/Chapter-2/Problem.md

     x & !y      ___     x && ~y     ___

 2.15 Using only bit-level and logical operations, write a C expression that is equivalent to x == y.
 In other words, it will return 1 when x and y are equal, and 0 otherwise.

+2.16 Fill in the table below showing the effects of the different shift operations on single-byte quantities.
+The best way to think about shift operations is to work with binary representations.
+Convert the initial values to binary, perform the shifts, and then convert back to hexadecimal.
+Each of the answers should be 8 binary digits or 2 hexadecimal digits.

+                                    (Logical)       (Arithmetic)
+    x               x << 3          x >> 2          x >> 2
+    Hex     Binary  Binary  Hex     Binary  Hex     Binary  Hex 0xC3
+    0x75
+    0x87
+    0x66